 TGbe editor: modify the following paragraph in subclause 9.4.1.4 Capability Information field (#10539)

-The Nontransmitted BSSIDs Critical Update Flag subfield is reserved except when the Capability Information field is carried in a Beacon or a Probe Response frame transmitted by an AP corresponding to the transmitted BSSID in a multiple BSSID set and there exists at least one AP in the multiple BSSID set that is affiliated with an AP MLD.
+The Nontransmitted BSSIDs Critical Update Flag subfield is reserved except when the Capability Information field is carried outside the Basic Multi-Link element in a Beacon or a Probe Response frame transmitted by an AP corresponding to the transmitted BSSID in a multiple BSSID set and there exists at least one AP in the multiple BSSID set that is affiliated with an AP MLD.
 An AP affiliated with an AP MLD sets the Nontransmitted BSSIDs Critical Update Flag subfield to 1 if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in at least one nontransmitted BSSID profile in the Multiple BSSID element in the same frame.
 Otherwise the AP sets the subfield to 0.

 9.4.2.22 Quiet element